-Computational costs are one of the principal challenges of the transient Permafrost\cci algorithm, with CryoGrid CCI application for the entire global permafrost domain in ensemble mode being considerably larger than previous applications of transient permafrost models (e.g. Jafarov et al., 2012; Westermann et al., 2013).
+Computational costs are one of the principal challenges of the transient Permafrost_cci algorithm, with CryoGrid CCI application for the entire global permafrost domain in ensemble mode being considerably larger than previous applications of transient permafrost models (e.g. Jafarov et al., 2012; Westermann et al., 2013).
 For this reason, a scalable implementation of the algorithm on the Saga Supercomputing cluster located in Trondheim, Norway, has been chosen, and the model code has been strongly improved with respect to runtime.
-The entire permafrost domain (ca. 25 Mio km) can be simulated for the period 1997-2019 with five ensemble members per grid cell for a computational cost of about 150,000 CPU hours, which makes it possible to produce the Permafrost\cci products at the specifications outlined in [RD-6].
+The entire permafrost domain (ca. 25 Mio km2) can be simulated for the period 1997-2021 with five ensemble members per grid cell for a computational cost of about 250,000 CPU hours, which makes it possible to produce the Permafrost_cci products at the specifications outlined in [RD-6].

 A major challenge is that the considerable processing time (1-2 months depending on load of the HPC cluster), which leads to long turnover cycles and considerably complicates model tuning to achieve an optimal performance.
 Ongoing improvements of model input data sets are not ingested continuously, but the improvements only become apparent in the next model iteration.
-In year 3, input data sets and model tuning have been finalized, leading to significant improvements over year 1 and 2 data sets.